CCI-MOC/moc-wordpress/_pages/user-support-request-form.md

 2) If have an OS Ticket login, do a quick search of reports to see if your issue has been previously addressed

-3) Review the "Trouble Shooting Tips" on OS Ticket
+3) Review the "Trouble Shooting Tips" on <a href="https://osticket.massopen.cloud/kb/index.php">OS Ticket Knowledge Base</a>.

 4) If you are a student, ask  TA or professor before contacting MOC support